DontBaguMe/IoGR/README.md

 #### Differences from the Original Game
 - Item and Ability locations have been shuffled.
 Check every location and Dark Space for potential items/moves.
 - Unlike the original game, only some rooms provide stat upgrades when you clear all the enemies.
 When you enter a dungeon room, bring up the Start menu map; if you see a pulsing Force icon on the top-left, you will receive a stat upgrade for defeating all the enemies in that room.
-- Herbs will stack in your inventory, so don't be alarmed if you know you collected more than one herb yet see only one in your inventory.
-They're all there.
+- Herbs will stack in your inventory, so don't be alarmed if you know you collected more than one herb yet see only one in your inventory; they're all there.
+Using an herb from the stack will bring up a confirmation box that informs you how many herbs you have left.
 - Illusion of Gaia has been transformed into an open-world game for the randomizer.
 To accomplish this, some items have different functionalities:
   - **Lola's Letter:** Acquiring _and reading_ this letter allows you to talk to Seth, who can take you between these three locations: South Cape (seaside cave), Diamond Coast (talk to Turbo), and Watermia (talk to the guy standing at the entrance)
   - **Teapot:** Use this in the Moon Tribe Camp to heal the spirits.
 They will take you to the Sky Garden and, from there, can take you back to the Moon Tribe Camp, the Nazca Plain, or the Seaside Palace.